conda/conda/docs/source/examples/depends.rst

         statsmodels-0.4.3-np17py27_0
         wiserf-0.9-np17py27_0

-conda ``depends`` with just ``--no-prefix -r`` shows us any version of numpy's dependencies in a more easily parsed form, showing how many versions of numpy can be used to build that specific package.
+``conda depends`` with just ``--no-prefix -r`` shows us any version of NumPy's dependencies in a more easily parsed form, showing how many versions of NumPy can be used to build that specific package.

 .. code-block:: bash